How to Fix a Sink Stopper Stuck in Closed Position?

 You should fill the sink with water and test the stopper to ensure it can hold water and drain properly.

-You can fix the bathroom sink stopper without a suction cup.
+You can fix the bathroom sink stopper stuck without a suction cup.
 Instead of this, you can use one of these, such as a plunger, a knife, or a flat screwdriver.
 Using these things, you can fix the sink stopper if there is no suction cup available.

-You can fix the bathroom sink stopper in the down position by using a professional plumber and diy tools such as a plunger, suction cup, threads, a flat screwdriver, and a knife.
+You can fix the bathroom sink stopper stuck in the down position by using a professional plumber and diy tools such as a plunger, suction cup, threads, a flat screwdriver, and a knife.
 This may cause to cause to water overflow from the sink with resulting in huge water damage to the bathroom structure.

 Read more: How to Fix a Bathroom Sink Overflowing?